 Aralen Phosphate Side Effects

-Generic name: chloroquine
+Generic Name: chloroquine

 For the Consumer

-Applies to chloroquine: solution, tablet
+Applies to chloroquine: oral tablet

 - Black, tarry stools

-- blood in urine or stools
+- blood in the urine or stools

 - lower back or side pain

 - pale skin

 - puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue